Business education, personalized

 • Overall percentage of minority students: 21%

-• Percentage of Pell-eligible students among first-year degree-seeking undergrads: 28%
+• Pell-eligible students among first-year, degree-seeking undergrads: 28%

-FINANCIAL AID: Multiple scholarships and other forms of support; the University provides close to $50 million annually to undergraduates in merit-, talent-, and need-based aid and scholarships.
-All told, the University administers close to $500 million in aid to all students in the form of federal, state, institutional, and private support.
+Financial aid: Multiple scholarships and other forms of support; the University provides close to $60 million annually to undergraduates in merit-, talent-, and need-based aid and scholarships.
+Altogether, the University administers close to $500 million in aid to all students in the form of federal, state, institutional, and private support.

 • Tuition, Ohio resident, graduate: $14,468